Olhaau/Olhaau/README.md

 ## [Scraping data from glassdoor.de](https://github.com/Olhaau/glassdoor_scraper)
 I adjusted a scraper for glassdoor.com to the german glassdoor page and gathered data of around 1000 data science job offers to support my job search.
-For example, I wanted to find the most requested keywords and created the following graph:
+For example, I wanted to find the most requested keywords in the job descriptions and created the following graph:

 ![most_requested_keywords](https://github.com/Olhaau/glassdoor_scraper/blob/master/most_requested_keywords.png)